Pinchas Burstein: USA

 brutal, exaggerated Piccasoid forms in which could be seen the influence also of Dubuffet and the CoBrA group of young European painters that included Karel Appel and Asger Jorn.
-They were mocking, clownish zombies with mask like faces and lolling tongues, suggesting visual realizations of characters from Gunter Grass's Tin Drum.
+They were mocking, clownish zombies with mask-like faces and lolling tongues, suggesting visual realizations of characters from Gunter Grass's Tin Drum.
 Later, they got wider and more gestural, with maybe a touch of de Kooning, winding up as slobbering, almost illegible bundles of mouths, flailing limbs, and flying organs.

-In 1971 Maryan had a mental breakdown, and temporarily lost his speech.
-To overcome this state, his psychiatrist told him to draw to depict "his life-story".
-In a year Maryan created a series of drawings, later titled Ecce homo; he "completed 9 notebooks with 478 drawings, each 20x30 cm".
-Daniel Kupermann analyzed these drawings as a psychoanalyst, and find them to be a "blend of infantile and monstrous, with their incontinent bodies and with the omnipresence of death in the form of grotesque terror-filled faces, seem to reveal an attempt to find a language in images that is able to transmit the experience of the obscene tragedy lived by the inmates of concentration camps".
+In 1971 Maryan had a mental breakdown, and temporarily lost his ability to speak.
+To overcome this state, his psychiatrist told him to draw depictions of his life story.
+In a year he created a series of drawings, later titled Ecce homo, and completed 9 notebooks with 478 drawings, each 20x30 cm.
+Daniel Kupermann examined these drawings as a psychoanalyst, and found them to be a "blend of infantile and monstrous, with their incontinent bodies and with the omnipresence of death in the form of grotesque terror-filled faces, seem to reveal an attempt to find a language in images that is able to transmit the experience of the obscene tragedy lived by the inmates of concentration camps".